 The most well-known schools of Vedanta are Advaita Vedanta (school of non-dualism), Visistha Vedanta (school of qualified non-dualism), and Dvaita Vedanta (school of dualism).

-Dvaita Vedanta identifies Atman (soul) and Brahman as two separate and non-interchangeable entities.
+Dvaita Vedanta identifies Atman (soul) and Brahman as separate and non-interchangeable entities.
 Dvaita classifies everything in the universe into two realities,

 - Brahman alone